digital-analysis-co/digital-analysis-co/docs/blog/posts/google_ads_clicks_google_analytics_sessions_performance_pmax.md

 After attempting to pull some simple ads data myself, I believe it's not that marketing attracts psychopaths but that working in the Google Ads browser UI breaks ones mind and turns you into one.

-Google Analytics is perenially attacked for reporting metrics below that of various digital ads platforms such as Google or Meta.
+Google Analytics is perennially attacked for reporting metrics below that of various digital ads platforms such as Google or Meta.
 Analytics will report between 10-30% less sessions than clicks for a given campaign and time period.
 Many users use ad blockers, and many bounce before the GA tag has had a chance to load.

 There are many reasons why Google Ads and Analytics will report different data.
 Ads conversions are attributed to the date of click while analytics to the date of conversion.
 Sessions are downstream of clicks as outlined above.
 Some campaigns may not be tagged properly.